david-knott/moderncompilerinjava/CURRENT.md

 # Diary
+## 25th August 2020 ##
+Command line parsing next.

+Rules

+* zero args except for tiger file name, compiles for x64, writes assembly to standard out.
+* if args present, we process them and figure out what dependencies need to be executed.
+* build a sequence of tasks and then execute them.
+* create a special argument to write assembly to file
+* create special argument that reads tiger from standard in.

 ## 24th August 2020 ##
 Added pretty printer functionality into the translate and canon tasks.
 This is to assist in tracking down a bug in the jburg code generation.
 I am focusing